 Within this legal framework, the government has introduced a system for checking invoices before payment, known as clearing, in order to make VAT returns more reliable.
 To meet their obligations, businesses now have a choice of :

-• from certified private platformsIf necessary, these systems, operated by trusted third parties, will be able to bridge the gap between unstructured invoices and invoices structured in XML so that they can be entered into the public platform.
+- from certified private platformsIf necessary, these systems, operated by trusted third parties, will be able to bridge the gap between unstructured invoices and invoices structured in XML for input into the public platform.
 Basically, this is similar to the Chorus system, which processes invoices for the public sector.
 Invoices will be formatted in accordance with the regulations, covering around forty items (SIREN, RCS, amounts exclusive of VAT, etc.).
 As well as facilitating VAT controls, it also ensures that invoices are interoperable, so that they can be read by the various parties involved (internal or external to the company, logistics, accounting, tax departments, partner companies, etc.).

 3. Multiple challenges requiring broader management